t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="gm"></a>
-*Q: Whare are the differences between DoxBox and DoxBox Explorer?*
+*Q: What are the differences between DoxBox and DoxBox Explorer?*

 *A:*
 Please see the [DoxBox v.
 DoxBox Explorer Comparison](http://DoxBox.squte.com/main_explorer_differences.html)